GladLang

 Data Types

-Numbers, Strings, Lists, Dictionaries, Booleans, and Null.
+Numbers (Int/Float/Hex/Octal), Strings, Lists, Dictionaries, Booleans, Null, and Enums.

 Variables